griffinsteffy19/amrap-calc/README.md

 ### Building with Movement Library
 1. Select "Movement Library" from the sidebar
 2. Browse movements by category
-3. Choose movement and intensity level
+3. Choose movement and variety level
 4. Set repetition count
 5. Add to workout and see instant results